conan-io/docs/reference/conanfile/tools/apple.rst

 - *conandeps.xcconfig*: configuration files including all direct dependencies, in this case, it just includes ``conan_libpng.xcconfig``.

-If you want to add this dependencies to you Xcode project, you just have to add the *conandeps.xcconfig* configuration file for all of the configurations you want to used (usually *Debug* and *Release*).
+If you want to add this dependencies to you Xcode project, you just have to add the *conandeps.xcconfig* configuration file for all of the configurations you want to use (usually *Debug* and *Release*).